Denver Product Liability Attorneys

 All civil lawsuits have a deadline for taking action, after which the injured person’s rights are generally barred.
 This time period is called the “statute of limitations.”
 Under Colorado Revised Statutes § 13-80-102, the general deadline for a personal injury claim is 2 years.
 Colorado also imposes a rebuttable presumption that a product is not defective under certain circumstances (§ 13-21-403).
 Only an attorney can advise you as to whether your claims are timely or if your case falls into an exception to the rule.

-If you suspect that you or a loved one has been harmed by a defective product, you should seek legal advice concerning your situation.
+If you suspect that you or a loved one has been harmed by a defective product in Denver, you should seek legal advice concerning your situation.
 Call our offices at (877) 342-1230 to get started.